The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

 Consider $\mathcal{G}_w:=\left(\mathcal{N}_w,\mathcal{E}_w\right)$, which is a topology graph for a multi-hop CR network, where $\mathcal{N}_w=\{n_1,n_2,...,n_N\}$ is a set of secondary users, and $\mathcal{E}_w$ is a set of links connecting these users.
-The system state $s$ indicates whether nodes are occupied by the primary users or not.
+The system state $s$ indicates whether the primary users occupy nodes.
 The objective of the secondary user is to find an optimal path to its destination.
-In multi-hop routing, a secondary user $n_i$ starts with an exploration of neighboring nodes that are not occupied and then chooses a node among them, to which the user routes data.
-The selected node initializes another exploration process for discovering the next node and the same process is repeated until the destination is reached.
+In multi-hop routing, a secondary user $n_i$ starts with exploring neighboring nodes that are not occupied and then chooses a node among them to which the user routes data.
+The selected node initializes another exploration process for discovering the next node, and the same process is repeated until the destination is reached.